althea-net/guac_rs/docs/guac-external-api/init.md

-# This file documents the requests which guac makes to contacts another guac node
+# This file documents the requests which guac makes to contact another guac node

 ## Propose Channel
 Tells a neighbor if you would like to accept a channel from them